GregBaggings/OtakuBook/README.md

 # OtakuBook
-6th and final project of the Android Developer Nanodegree program by Udacity
+6th and final project of the Android Developer Nanodegree program by Udacity and Google.

-This anime browser application is built on top of the [JIKAN Rest API](https://jikan.docs.apiary.io/#) to enable to user to browse and search for different animes.
+This anime browser application is built on top of the [JIKAN Rest API](https://jikan.docs.apiary.io/#) to enable the user to browse and search for different animes.

 ## Features: